 If It Were Mine

 Stewarding ancient woodland needs patience.
-I’d consider a little light thinning (a licence is in place) and perhaps construct a deck looking out over the valley.
+I’d consider a little light thinning and perhaps construct a deck looking out over the valley.
 I’d also look to improve internal pedestrian access, especially in the lower east side of the property.